bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 transistor is a transitor with two built in biasing resistors, which saves components on the board.

-In order to calculate BackEMF 3 resistors, R35-R37 are added.
+In order to calculate BackEMF 3 resistors, R53, R54, and R57 are
+added.
 At any point the motor is turning one of the upper reistors will be tied to motor-ground, and one will be tied to motor voltage.
 The bottom is always tied to ground.
 This allows a BackEMF voltage no matter which way the motor is spinning.
 The resulting voltage goes into an analog pin configured in ADC mode so the voltage can be measured.

-Capacitors C31 and C32 are added to prevent noise from the motor backfeeding into the Vdrive power that might affect other components.
+Capacitors C51 and C52 are added to prevent noise from the motor backfeeding into the Vdrive power that might affect other components.

-### Functions
+### F0F-F0R

-This design supports functions F0-F6.

 Functions F0F (front headlight) and F0R (rear headlight) are driven directly by the PIC.
 In most designs these are fixed lights on the circuit board, so the exact current draw is known in advance.
-The resistors are sized to limit the LEDs to approximately 3ma when driven by the 5v output.
+This configuration also means the light intensity is not determined by track voltage.

+### Function Outputs

+This design supports functions F1-F6.
+Typically decoders support 2 or 4 functions in hardware.

-Functions F1-F6 are designed to be connected to external device in a "common anode" confuration.
+Functions F1-F6 are designed to be connected to external device in a "common anode" (positive) confuration.
 They are driven by 2N7001 MOSFETs to provide the higher current these external sources may need.
 The 2N7001 is rated for 100ma.

 Vdrive power is provided as a common anode source.
 The MOSFET connects to ground when turned on by the micro-processor.
 A resistor is provided on the gate of each MOSFET to manage inrush current.

+### Diagnostic LEDs

-An LED with resistor sized for track power are also installed so the user needs no external lights.
+An LED with resistor sized for track power are installed on F1-F6 so the user needs no external lights.
+These would not be present on a real decoder, and are in this design solely to assist with the software development process.

+For the motor output a bi-color Red/Green LED with an appropriate resistor has been added across the motor output.
+The color Red or Green will indicate the motor direction, and the LED will vary in intensity from the PWM drive of the motor.

 ### External Connectivity